Kubernetes » Operations

 Troubleshooting: When Things Go Wrong

 When something breaks, a systematic approach saves time.
 Start broad, then narrow down.
+The flowchart below maps a pod’s reported status to the command that explains it and the most likely root cause:

 Quick Diagnostic Commands